finne132/reactionTime/README.md

 # ChillTime Triva

 # Project Overview
 The app will allow users to log in.
 Users play a single game of of trivia with friends or random users, trivia games will be interactive including chat.
 Question will only be in mulitple choice format.
+No schedules no waiting.
+Play when you want.

 # Presentation and Demo
 (Add new powerpoint here)Slides: https://docs.google.com/presentation/d/1L6u_S4z8b-x_6oBC4NJC7Tuah9tnnZ2NvktnGiymGVI/edit?usp=sharing